Qarik-Group/ultimate-guide-to-bosh/docs/instances.md

 The `groundcrew` job template will always be located at `/var/vcap/jobs/groundcrew`.
 The `garden` job template will always be located at `/var/vcap/jobs/garden`.

 As it happens, within our `zookeeper` example deployment each `zookeeper` instance includes a job template called `zookeeper`.
 This means there will be a `/vcap/vcap/jobs/zookeeper` job template folder.
 This folder contains a `monit` control script with `create program zookeeper`.
-Consistency of names - using `zookeeper` as the name of the instance group, job template, and monit process - is convenient once you understand what is going on and is a common pattern that you will see.
+Consistency of names - using `zookeeper` as the name of the instance group, job template, and Monit process - is convenient once you understand what is going on and is a common pattern that you will see.

 In summary, all job templates - the configuration of how software is configured and executed - are located on every BOSH instance around the world in the same location: `/var/vcap/jobs/`